 This mind-heart-body connection is very strong and is the reason why managing high levels of stress are essential to overall health.

 If you feel you are experiencing unusually high levels or frequencies of stress, I recommend you speak to your doctor or other trained health professional who can help.
-Some of the following recommendations may also help:
+Some of the following healthy heart tips for stress management include:

 - Managing areas #1,#2 and #3 from this list

 - Practicing relaxation techniques such as yoga or meditation.
 Here’s a quick relaxing one I enjoy –> The “Do Nothing For 2 Minutes” webpage

 - Taking time for self-care